Nikhilrolawan/house-price-prediction/README.md

 Contributions to this project are welcome!
 If you find any issues or have suggestions for improvements, please submit a pull request or open an issue in the repository.
 Your feedback is greatly appreciated.

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) .
 Feel free to modify and use the code for your own purposes.